 Theories, standards and regulations relating to Corporate Governance began to develop properly in the 1990s, so it is a relatively recent field of economic and management practice.

 From a simple and minimal point of view:

-- Corporate Governance is a very sophisticated and flexible concept which addresses fundamental organisational purposes (for every type of organisation - from small businesses, to the largest multinational conglomerate) together with the most serious challenges arising from the globalisation of corporate and organisational structures and the markets they serve.
+- Corporate Governance is a very sophisticated and flexible concept which addresses fundamental organisational purposes (for every type of organisation - from a tiny corner-shop to the largest multinational conglomerate) together with the most serious challenges arising from the globalisation of corporate and organisational structures and the markets they serve.

-With special regard to globalisation, the US economist visionary and author, Joseph Stiglitz, winner of the Nobel Prize in Economics, noted the growing significance of Corporate Governance relating to globalisation, with these remarks in 2006: "...Corporate governance can recognize the rights not only of shareholders, but of others who are touched by the actions of corporations...
+With special regard to globalisation, the US economist visionary and author, Joseph Stiglitz, winner of the Nobel Prize in Economics, noted the growing significance of Corporate Governance relating to globalisation, with these remarks in 2006: "...Corporate governance can recognise the rights not only of shareholders but of others who are touched by the actions of corporations...
 An engaged and educated citizenry can understand how to make globalisation work... and can demand that their political leaders shape globalisation accordingly."
-(Joseph Stiglitz, 2006.)
+(Joseph Stiglitz, 2006).

 In recent and modern use the term Corporate Governance essentially refers to the actions of directors who run publicly quoted companies.

-In fact Corporate Governance is now a very flexible concept by which to examine, develop, and establish the fundamental aims and rules for any sort of organization, and especially organizations which serve multiple purposes (e.g., for owners, staff, customers, etc), as most do.
+In fact, Corporate Governance is now a very flexible concept by which to examine, develop and establish the fundamental aims and rules for any sort of organisation, especially organisations which serve multiple purposes (e.g., for owners, staff, customers, etc), as most do.